craigmbooth/craigmbooth.github.io/pages/unbuilding-the-self/letters-to-a-skeptic.md

 Sincerely,
 Craig (but a little quieter inside)

+---

-*This is part of the "Unbuilding the Self" series.
-View the [series overview](/pages/unbuilding-the-self/)*
+This is part of the "Unbuilding the Self" series.
+View the [series overview](/pages/unbuilding-the-self/)